 However, I do see problems: we are getting poorer rather than richer in Wales, and it may become increasingly difficult to argue both for the ability to do what we please autonomously and at the same time to expect increasing subvention from the United Kingdom.
 The arguments for the social union become a little stretched the more the paymaster is abused.
+And I do not myself believe that an independent Scotland will be good for Wales since it will leave us in a much more unbalanced Union.

-The Prime Minister has recently spoken of the advantages of a rather untidy Constitution.
+The Prime Minister has spoken of the advantages of a rather untidy Constitution.
 Perhaps that is our destiny: a rather grudging unhappy marriage of four unequal partners, with the three smaller nations all jealous of one another and united only in their resentment of London - a resentment also felt in Truro, Huddersfield and Sunderland.
 Certainly I see no easy way forward to federalism or the sort of velvet divorce that split Czechoslovakia with relatively little acrimony.
 Nor do I believe that we are likely to see a stronger Union.

-In the untied Kingdom, we are going to have to take care not to trip over our shoelaces.
-What an exciting time to be studying constitutional law in a great university like this at Caerlyr!
+In the untied Kingdom, we are going to have to take care not to trip over one another's shoelaces.